blue-pho3nix/dwm-love/source-target/README.md

-# Install Girl Armored Warrior on Kali
+# Install Source Target on Kali

 ## 1. Get and run the script